 Clad with a reflective, unitised glass curtain wall, the aesthetic structure will rise majestically in the central business district.

-The extremely slender building has a height-to-width ratio of 9.5, which is more than the limit set by Chinese seismic code.
+The extremely slender building has a height-to-width ratio of 9.5, which is more than the limit set by the Chinese seismic code.
 As such, the structural requirements of the tower are altered to adapt to a highly seismic zone.

 To fulfil the requirements for earthquake and wind safety, the tower has a perimeter frame consisting of mega composite columns, mega braces and transfer trusses.
-Its core is formed of reinforced concrete and comprises composite steel plate wall.
+Its core is formed of reinforced concrete and comprises a composite steel plate wall.

 Mega columns rise from the four corners of the building to reach the top of the crown.
 They connect beams, transfer trusses and mega braces, all of which are concealed by the building’s curtain wall.